eerieA/game-qs-grill/docs/README.md

 Each component of the name is chosen to contribute to the overall vibe through contrast and reference.

-*   **"Phineas's": The Genius Showman**
+*   **"Phineas'": The Genius Showman**
     This name operates on two layers.
     *   **P.T.
 Barnum:** "Phineas" immediately evokes Phineas Taylor (P.T.)
 Barnum, the legendary 19th-century showman.
 This sets the stage for an "Emporium" run by a charismatic, sometimes untrustworthy, huckster - a master of spectacle and chicanery.
 This also implies that we think it is ok to use tricks if the final outcome is beneficial.
+Readers might notice reference to and inspirations from the film The Greatest Showman (2017).
     *   **Richard Feynman:** The Barnum reference is a very distant nod to Richard Feynman, who was renowned for both his academic achievements, and his playful, mischievous, anti-authoritarian spirit.
 We (the authors of this game) see him as **the P.T.
 Barnum of theoretical physics** - a showman whose product was brilliant, complex truth.
-Showmanship is a neutral tool for presenting some products made or being sold by the showmen, and cares about the audience's reception much more than the product.
-This game will use lots of science terms, so it is befitting to use a scienc-y reference.
+Showmanship is a neutral tool for presenting some products made or being sold by the showmen, and cares about the audience's reception much more than the products.
+This game will use lots of science terms, so it is befitting to have a science superstar "cameo".

 *   **"Quasi-Stellar": The Scifi Anchor**
     A "Quasi-Stellar Object" (Quasar) is an extremely luminous and powerful celestial body.
 Fits the space opera background.